AaronDJosephs/3-SAT-Generator/README.md

 Essentially a single function.
 The generator will prompt the user for an m (number of clauses) and a n (number of variables), and then will generate a single 3-SAT instance that has the correct number of clauses and number of variables.

-The generator is functional, and will also include a test to see if the instance is solvable.
+The generator is functional, and will also include a currently unfinished test to see if the instance is solvable.

 The test is the simple exponential solution, but that is acceptable for these purposes.
 It only has to generate the instances a single time, so speed is not essential.
 The time required to generate the levels could be optimized in later work, but need not be for this experiment.